CarlosCoba/XS3D/README.rst

 This could be usefull in case you want to analyse several objects in parallel.
 Please read the run_example.txt file to see how to run XS3D.
 XS3D requires as input a 3D cube free of continuum emission.
-In addition, XS3D requires guess values for the disk geometry, and parameters describing the ring positions on the galaxy plane.
-Another input is the desired kinematic model, and in the case of non-circular models, the maximum radial extention of the non-circular flows.

-Example on a low redshift galaxy with the MUSE/VLT.
+Example on a low redshift galaxy with the MUSE/VLT spectrograph
 ===========
 Following are some of the outputs you will obtain from running XS3D on a MUSE datacube for the Halpha line (lambda0=6562.68 AA).

-Observed and moment cubes
+FWHM=100 km/s.

+Moment maps obtained from the observed and model datacubes.
 |mom_muse|

 Intrinsic velocity and velocity dispersion of the gas.